dylanaraps/neofetch/README.md

 ### TODO

-* [ ] Add interactive configurator for adjusting brightness
 * [ ] Add configuration to emphasize certain parts of the original ASCII art (to make icons like Fedora and Ubuntu look nicer)

+### 1.1.1

+* Removed `numpy` dependency that was used in 1.1.0

+### 1.1.0

+* Refactored a lot of things
+* Added Beiyang flag xD
+* Added interactive configurator for brightness adjustment
+* Added dark/light mode selection
+* Added color bar preview for RGB/8bit mode selection
+* Added random color arrangement feature (for NixOS)

 ### 1.0.7